Monotone additive statistics: Preferences Over Gambles

+It follows from our proof that even if agents had different utility functions, the Pareto axiom would still require the social certainty equivalent $\Phi$ to be a convex combination of the individual $(\Phi_i)_{i=1}^{n}$.
+However, the implications of the Pareto axiom on the social utility function seem difficult to characterize in general.\footnote{To illustrate the difficulty, consider two individual EDU preferences represented by $u_1(x) \E{\ee^{-T}}$ and $u_2(x) \E{\ee^{-T}}$, as well as a social preference represented by $u(x) \E{\ee^{-T}}$, all with the same discount rate.
+In this case, one can show that the Pareto axiom reduces to the inequality condition $\frac{u(x)}{u(y)} \geq \min \{\frac{u_1(x)}{u_1(y)}, \frac{u_2(x)}{u_2(y)} \}$ for every pair of rewards $x, y$.
+Now suppose $u_2(x) = u_1(x)^2$ for every $x$, then the previous condition simplifies to $\frac{u_1(x)}{u_1(y)} \leq \frac{u(x)}{u(y)} \leq \left(\frac{u_1(x)}{u_1(y)}\right)^2$ for every $x > y$.
+A wide range of $u$ functions satisfies this condition, including $u_1^{\alpha}$ for any power $\alpha \in [1,2]$ and all convex combinations of such powers.
+This multiplicity of possible social utility functions makes it challenging to generalize Proposition~\ref{prop:pareto-characterization}.} We leave this question for future work.

-\section{Preferences over Gambles}
+\section{Preferences Over Gambles}

 In the theory of risk, CARA utility functions form a restrictive but useful class of expected utility preferences.
-Their usefulness stems partly from the analytical tractability of the exponential form, as well as from their invariance properties.
+Their usefulness stems from the analytical tractability of the exponential form, as well as from their invariance properties.

 CARA utility functions are invariant to changes in wealth, so that a prospect $X$ is preferred to $Y$ if and only if $X + w$ is preferred to $Y + w$ for all wealth levels $w$.
-They are also invariant to the addition of background risks: $X$ is preferred to $Y$ if and only if $X + Z$ is preferred to $Y + Z$ for every independent gamble $Z$ with zero mean.
-We refer to these properties as \textit{wealth invariance} and \textit{risk invariance}.
+They are more generally invariant to the addition of background risk: if $X$ is preferred to $Y$ then $X + W$ is preferred to $Y + W$ for every independent random variable $W$.

-Both properties make CARA utility functions useful modeling tools in applications.
-Wealth invariance is a good approximation whenever stakes are small, and commonly used in empirical settings in which wealth is unknown.
+This property makes CARA utility functions a good approximation whenever stakes are small.
+In addition, they are used in empirical settings in which wealth is unknown.
 For example, when estimating risk preferences from insurance choices, the CARA family ``\textit{has the advantage that it implies a household's prior wealth $w$, which frequently is unobserved, is irrelevant to the household's decisions.}'' \citep*{barseghyan2018estimating}.
-Risk invariance is equally important, since households' additional background risks---arising from, say, investments in the stock market or health conditions---is often unobservable.
-Thus, risk invariance becomes a convenient assumption.
+The stronger property of invariance to background risk is also important, since households' additional background risk---arising from, say, investments in the stock market or health conditions---may be unobservable.